1958 Tybee Island mid-air collision: Recovery efforts

 Starting on February 6, 1958, the Air Force 2700th Explosive Ordnance Disposal Squadron and 100 Navy personnel equipped with hand-held sonar and galvanic drag and cable sweeps mounted a search.
 On April 16, the military announced the search had been unsuccessful.
 Based on a hydrographic survey in 2001, the bomb was thought by the Department of Energy to lie buried under 5 to 15 ft of silt at the bottom of Wassaw Sound.

 In 2004, retired Air Force Lt.
 Colonel Derek Duke claimed to have narrowed the possible resting spot of the bomb down to a small area approximately the size of a football field.
 He and his partner located the area by trawling in their boat with a Geiger counter in tow.
 Secondary radioactive particles four times naturally occurring levels were detected and mapped, and the site of radiation origination triangulated.
-An Air Force nuclear weapons adviser speculated that the source of the radiation was natural, originating from monazite deposits.
+An Air Force nuclear weapons adviser speculated that the source of the radiation was natural, originating from deposits of monazite, a locally occurring mineral that emits radiation.

-Ongoing concerns
+Later effects

-As of 2007, no undue levels of unnatural radioactive contamination have been detected in the regional Upper Floridan aquifer by the Georgia Department of Natural Resources (over and above the already high levels thought to be due to monazite, a locally occurring mineral that is naturally radioactive).
+By 2007, no undue levels of unnatural radioactive contamination have been detected in the regional Upper Floridan aquifer by the Georgia Department of Natural Resources (over and above the already high levels thought to be due to monazite).

 In popular culture

-In February 2015, a fake news web site ran an article stating that the bomb was found by vacationing Canadian divers and that the bomb had since been removed from the bay.
-The fake story spread widely via social media.
+In February 2015, an article appeared on a fake news web site which claimed that the bomb had been found by vacationing Canadian divers and had been removed from the bay.
+The spurious story spread widely via social media.

-The MonsterVerse graphic novel Godzilla Dominion has the Titan Scylla find the sunken warhead off the coast of Savannah, Georgia, having sensed its radiation as a potential food source, only for Godzilla and the US Coast Guard to drive her into a retreat and safely recover the bomb.
+In the MonsterVerse graphic novel Godzilla Dominion, the Titan named Scylla finds the sunken warhead off the coast of Savannah, Georgia, having sensed its radiation as a potential food source.
+Godzilla and the Coast Guard force Scylla to retreat, and they safely recover the bomb.